• Skip to primary navigation

 Lastly, we come into my office.
 The space is off to the right of the entryway when you walk in the front door.
 The furniture is a bit tight currently {I placed our tree between the two linen chairs we have in the room} but I love the coziness the glow from the tree brings to the space and I love that our tree can be seen from the street!
 Other than the tree, I didn’t do any additional decorating in this room.
 For me, the glowing lights complete it!
 And because it always comes up when I show a picture of my office, I made the curtains using Windsor Smith’s Riad in Kravet {I currently have some for sale in my fabric store if you’re interested}.
 The chandelier and art are both DIY projects.
 The blue wing chair, glass bottles and lamp are all from HomeGoods.

-I just love how festive our home feels this year and appreciate you stopping by to take the tour!
-If you would like to follow along on more of my home decor, DIY, lifestyle and other posts, I’d love to have you follow me on any of the following:
+If you would like to follow along on more of my home decor, DIY, lifestyle, travel and other posts, I’d love to have you join me on any of the below channels:

 Now, be sure to check out all the other stops on this gorgeous tour {links are all listed below}!
 There are so many incredible bloggers included and their homes are absolutely stunning!